Unleash/unleash/website/docs/how-to/how-to-add-sso-azure-saml.md

 To follow along, you'll need:

-- An Unleash instance with administrator access.
+- An Unleash instance with [Admin access](../reference/rbac.md).
-- Microsoft Entra access for the instance you want to integrate with.
+- Access to Microsoft Entra as at least a [Cloud Application Administrator](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference#cloud-application-administrator).

 ## Create an enterprise application in Microsoft Entra ID